fwip/mtg_pronouns/reworded_cards.md

 Blue creatures can't block creatures you control.

-Nonblue creatures can't block creatures you control unless their controller pays 1 life for each blocking creature they controls.
+Nonblue creatures can't block creatures you control unless their controller pays 1 life for each blocking creature they control.

 Hedron Crab U
 ---------------